Oliver-DA/crud-redux/README.md

 ## How to run the app

-First: go to the directory where the project is located using your terminal and run => **npm run start.** this will start the react application on port 3000
+First: go to the directory where the project is located using your terminal and run => **npm install.** thios will install all the project's dependencies, next **npm start** this will start the react application on port 3000.

 Second: Open a new terminal, go to the same directory and run => **npx json-server db.json --port 4000**